LaunchCodeEducation/data-analysis-curriculum/content/sql-part-1/exercises/_index.md

 ## Getting Started

-In Visual Studio Code, open the `SQL-Part-1-Exercises.ipynb` file you downloaded from canvas.
+In Visual Studio Code, open the `SQL-Part-1-Exercises.ipynb` file.

 ## In Your Notebook